Fixed star: CAPULUS

 Spectral class: C Magnitude: 4.4

-History of the star: A star cluster in the sword hand of Perseus the Hero.
-M34 (NGC1039) is a fine open cluster scattered over 35 arc minutes, more than the diameter of the full Moon.
+M34 (NGC1039) is a fine open cluster scattered over 35′ arc minutes, more than the diameter of the full Moon.
 It contains about 60 stars, about 10 bright stars are noticeable with lots of faint stars as a background through binoculars.

 The constellation is indicative of events effecting large numbers of people, especially those events caused by major meteorological phenomena.
 When prominent in a natal chart it is said to denote adventurous individuals, but also those who are less than honest in their dealings with others.
-(Fixed Stars and Judicial Astrology, George Noonan, 1990).
+[Fixed Stars and Judicial Astrology, George Noonan, 1990, p.14.]